iamaldonado/START_Summer24/CarlosMarquez/RunOffCluster/README.md

 ## Our file
 The file that we will run in the offline cluster, is `RunAnalyses.C`, which is the following.
 This macro will help us run our analytic train.

 The important part that we must remember is the list of which information will be taken.
-For in the code that is presented is "ListTEST.txt".
+For in the code that is presented is `ListTEST.txt`.
 However, that list only contains 500 events, which were taken to test everything was working well.

 The next section shows how you can change that part for the lists we create.
 * [RunAnalyses.C](RunAnalyses.C)